 Our best-value cantilever for tires up to 45mm—so, on our bikes, that means Sams.
-It's a revised and much improved version of the ancient Dia-Compe #980 model, more svelte, at least as strong, and with far, far better brake shoes (we requested the best shoes Dia-Compe offers).
+It's a revised and much improved version of the ancient Dia-Compe #980 model, more svelte, at least as strong, and with far, far better brake shoes (we requested the best 54mm pads and shoes Dia-Compe offers).
 The arms are nicely rigid, the pads are grippy, and the spring are snappy and strong.

 They are the nicest-looking cantilever brake to surface in the past 10 years, with roundish contours and no unnecessary material anywhere.
 This is what cold-forging allows: Strength with slenderness.